edselph/DSA_final_project_S2_ALL/README.md

 # DSA_final_project_S2_ALL
 AnimeLinkList, this is for the project code

-this is the video link
+This is the code for final project DSA team member :  Edsel Putra Harren & Raffles Teh Weihan